tommck/azure-functions-openapi-blogs/Article 2.md

 <DocumentationFile>Bmazon.xml</DocumentationFile>
 ```

-> *If you are using Visual Studio, you can access this setting from the `Build` tab on the Project settings*
+> _If you are using Visual Studio, you can access this setting from the `Build` tab on the Project settings_

 ### Now tell Swashbuckle about the XML file

-Currently, we're configuring Swashbuckle in the `StartUp` file with:
+Currently, we're configuring Swashbuckle in the `StartUp.cs` file with:

 ```csharp
 builder.AddSwashBuckle(Assembly.GetExecutingAssembly());